suhanii2310/Lab-Reports-CSE15L/Week2.md

 ```
 - The last test had a failure-inducing input because it didn't pass the test.
 - We will look at the ReverseInPlace method and the bugs in it.
-- In testMyReverseInPlace, the list entered is {10,11,12) which should have the output {12,11,10} when reversed but instead it displays 10 at index[2] instead of 12.
+- In testMyReverseInPlace, the list entered is {10,11,12) which should have the output {12,11,10} when reversed but instead it displays 12 at index[2] instead of 10.
 - This might be because this bug copies the first half of the list to the second half instead of exchanging them.

+Symptom-

 ![D1322C88-0693-41AB-8A79-E497A63CF0F0](https://user-images.githubusercontent.com/122580828/215614937-506c7a6a-58ee-4cf5-ac8b-d089138ef811.jpeg)

 - We can also see an input that doesn't result in a failure even if the code is wrong.
 This input has a list with only one element and hence it wouldn't matter whether the first half and second half are been exchanged or not.

+Symptom-

 ![1B08744A-7725-421E-9666-EC4E04E92846](https://user-images.githubusercontent.com/122580828/215615620-fcd5032d-4327-4ccb-9717-aa8161b6b318.jpeg)